 Specifically, there are mainly three problems limiting the performance of the TVP task: \textbf{1) Requirement for large-scale labeled text-video datasets and expensive computational cost:} learning to capture the correspondence between two different modalities is non-trivial and needs large amounts of supervised text-video pairs and excessive computation overhead for training. \textbf{2) Low fidelity of generated frames:} the frames generated by the models are usually blurry and cannot clearly display the background and objects specified in the reference frames. \textbf{3) Lack of fine-grained instruction for each frame in the task-level videos:} the goals specified by text instructions are usually in the task level, making it difficult to understand the progress and generate the corresponding frame in each timestep only conditioned on a global text embedding.
 To address these issues, we propose \textbf{Seer}: a TVP method capable of generating task-level videos according to the text guidance with high data and training efficiency.

-Motivated by the recent progress on generative models~\cite{ldm,ramesh2022dalle2}, we propose to leverage text-to-image (T2I) latent diffusion models~\cite{ldm} for the TVP tasks.
-T2I models are pretrained with billions of text-image pairs crawled from the internet~\cite{schuhmann2021laion}.
+Motivated by the recent progress on generative models~\citep{ldm,ramesh2022dalle2}, we propose to leverage text-to-image (T2I) latent diffusion models~\citep{ldm} for the TVP tasks.
+T2I models are pretrained with billions of text-image pairs crawled from the internet~\citep{schuhmann2021laion}.
 They have acquired rich prior knowledge and thus are able to generate high-quality images corresponding to the text descriptions.
 Therefore, inheriting such prior knowledge by inflating a T2I model along the temporal axis and fine-tuning it with a small text-video dataset is an appealing solution for TVP tasks, which relieves the requirement for extensive labeled data and computational overhead, i.e., Problem 1.